Dental Implants – Arlington Heights, IL

-What if you happen to be missing three or four teeth in a row?
-You can replace them all at once with a dental bridge supported by two implants.
-Traditional bridges rest on other teeth, but this means giving up some enamel and leaving your pearly whites more vulnerable to damage and decay; implant-retained bridges avoid this problem and preserve your natural, healthy teeth.
+For consecutive missing teeth, we can replace them all at once with a dental bridge supported by two implants.
+Traditional bridges rest on other teeth, but this means giving up some enamel and leaving your pearly whites more vulnerable to damage and decay.
+Implant bridges avoid this problem and preserve your natural, healthy teeth.

 Missing All Teeth

-If an entire row of teeth is missing, dentures are the best way to replace them all at once.
+If an entire row of teeth is missing, implant dentures are the best way to replace them all at once.
 A denture retained by four to six implant posts will be more secure in the mouth; it won’t slip while you’re talking, laughing, or chewing.
 This will give you a full smile replacement that looks, feels, and functions just like your natural one.
 Plus, this option allows you to get a minimal number of implant posts for maximum stability.

 Understanding the Cost of Dental Implants